yuroyami/syncplay-mobile/README.md

 ## F.A.Q

 * If my friend uses Syncplay on PC, can I watch with them ?
-  -> Yes, you can.
-Syncplay for Android works perfectly even if there are 100 people in the room, with clients for PC or Android.
+  <br>-> Yes, you can.
+Syncplay for Android works perfectly even if there are 100 people in the room,
+  with clients for PC or Android.
 * I get an error saying "App not installed" upon installing the app.
 What's wrong ?
-  -> Uninstall the older version before installing the new one.
+  <br>-> Uninstall the older version before installing the new one.

 ## Translating